 Self-care isn’t just a buzzword.
 Research has shown that taking time for yourself to practice self-care can have significant benefits for your physical, mental and emotional well-being.
 Here are three of the key benefits associated with self-care:

 Reduced Stress: Self-care is one of the most effective ways to reduce stress.
-By taking time for yourself each day, focused on activities that bring you joy and relaxation, you can lower cortisol levels, thereby reducing the symptoms of stress such as fatigue, headaches and difficulty concentrating.
+By taking time for yourself each day, and focusing on activities that bring you joy and relaxation, you can lower cortisol levels, thereby reducing the symptoms of stress such as fatigue, headaches, and difficulty concentrating.